“How’s the road?”, I asked the man outside the sign board at the turn off.

 The change in landscape began at the saddle from yesterday: mountains and hills composed of harsh red rocks, dry and unforgiving, allowing little to grow than tussock grasses and trees with not too many leaves on them.
 I’m in the Kimberleys.
 Baobab grow here aplenty; such oddly shaped trees those are.
 The termite mounds have changed too; I can no longer use them to tell which way is north.

 I slept like shit last night despite being extremely exhausted, maybe because it was too hot.
-I had a couple of naps at rest areas along the way to Hall Creek.
+I had a couple of naps at rest areas along the way to Halls Creek.

 This entire trip has been about the journey, not destinations.
 I decided to leave the decision to impulse when I got to the turn off.